 As salamu alaykum,

-I would kindly suggest that you keep an eyes on your son and keep a journal on when he bites his nails, are there any events which precede his nail biting as well as his general emotional state before, during and after the nail biting.
+I would kindly suggest that you keep an eye on your son and keep a journal on when he bites his nails, are there any events which precede his nail-biting as well as his general emotional state before, during and after the nail-biting.
 Also notating the number of times a day this occurs.
 This information will be helpful for the doctor in recommending a treatment or referral.

 Insha’Allah, by keeping a journal for a few weeks, you will also begin to find the root problem of his possible anxious behavior.
-For example, if his name biting increases when there is tension in the home-that could be a possible cause.
-If it increases when he is about to get ready to go to a babysitters home, I would investigate this.
-While these are just example scenario’s, please do insha’Allah check out anything that correlates with his nail biting.
+For example, if his name biting increases when there is tension in the home that could be a possible cause.
+If it increases when he is about to get ready to go to a babysitter home, I would investigate this.
+While these are just example scenario’s, please do insha’Allah check out anything that correlates with his nail-biting.